Participate in Tinnitus Research

 What is the aim of the tinnitus research?

-In this study we are developing a new way to measure tinnitus using a new brain imaging technique that uses near-infrared light.
+In these studies we are developing a new way to measure tinnitus using a new brain imaging technique that uses near-infrared light.
 The aim of the research is to establish an objective measure of tinnitus that doesn’t rely on subjective self-reported symptoms.